animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

   For anything else, it can vary between the range of 1 - 2x.
   - RoCE v2 has a large header, so be careful when you measure small message bandwidths and efficiency.
   - There is mysterious 4 bytes in the 0-length payload RoCE header, I don't know where it comes from.
 If you know, let me know :)
+  - The RoCE v2 ACK packet is size is ~62 bytes, but I do not know how the packet looks like.

 Thanks Jonas Pfefferle for sitting with me to investigate this.